yulonglim/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC10 - Find students by one or more keywords**
+**Use case: UC10 - Find students by name keywords**

 MSS:

-1. User requests to find students by one or more keywords.
+1. User requests to find students by name keywords.
 2. TeachBook shows a list of students whose name contains at least one of the keywords.

    Use case ends.

-**Use case: UC11 - View all students from the currently selected class**
+**Use case: UC11 - View all the students from the currently selected class**

-Precondition: There exists a currently selected class
+Preconditions: There is a currently selected class.

 MSS:

-1. User requests to view all students from the currently selected class.
+1. User requests to view all the students from the currently selected class.
-2. TeachBook shows a list of all students from the currently selected class.
+2. TeachBook shows a list of all the students from the currently selected class.

    Use case ends.

-**Use case: UC12 - View all students from a class**
+**Use case: UC12 - View all the students from a class**

 MSS:

 1. User requests to <ins>select a class (UC04)<ins>.
-2. User requests to <ins>view all students from the currently selected class (UC11)<ins>.
+2. User requests to <ins>view all the students from the currently selected class (UC11)<ins>.

    Use case ends.

-**Use case: UC13 - View students from all classes**
+**Use case: UC13 - View students from all the classes**

 MSS:

-1. User requests to view students from all classes.
+1. User requests to view students from all the classes.
-2. TeachBook shows a list of students from all classes.
+2. TeachBook shows a list of students from all the classes.

    Use case ends.